nicovanbentum/Scatter/README.md

     scatter.setLightDirection(light.direction.x, light.direction.y, light.direction.z);

-Vulkan requires explicit image layout transfers, and so we need to do this in OpenGL as well.
+Vulkan requires explicit image layout transfers so we need to do this in OpenGL as well.
 Since we don't really care about the initial layout we set it to general.
 Scatter's submission waits for the exported ready semaphore to be signaled, so we do that now: